View ROGER FLINN's Obituary on heralddemocrat.com and share memories

 |

-Roger Allen Flinn Jr., age 37, passed away Thursday, February 6, 2020 at Texoma Medical Center in Denison.
+Roger Allen Flinn Jr., age 37 of Denison, gained his wings on Thursday evening, February 6th, 2020 at Texoma Medical Center.
+Allen was born November 17th, 1982 in Denison to his loving parents Roger Allen Flinn Sr. and Leslie Grounds Flinn.

+Allen was a life long resident of Grayson County and attended Denison Independent Schools.
+On September 13th, 2002 he married his soul mate, Heather Cole Flinn.
+Soon after he started his family.
+He was a loving and devoted husband, father, son and brother.
+His family meant everything to him...a true family man.
+He loved life and loved to make others laugh.
+He really enjoyed the outdoors whether he was fishing, 4-wheeling, boating on the lake or just enjoying his loved ones.
+He will forever live in the hearts of his family and friends.

-Mr. Flinn is survived by his family, daughters, Taylor Flinn of Denison; Ka-Dee Flinn of Denison, Jaylinn Kendrick of McKinney, Kinsley Flinn of Denison; parents, Leslie and Roger Flinn Sr., sisters, Crystal Hajkowski of Calera, Misty Dickerson of Sherman, and Samantha Helms of Bells.
+Allen is survived by his dedicated parents, his loving wife, and his six beautiful children.
+Daughters, Taylor Flinn of Denison, KaDee Flinn of Denison, Jaylinn Kendrick of McKinney, and Kinsley Flinn also of Denison.
+Sons, Nate Berry and Ethan Berry both of Denison.
+He is also survived by his three sisters who admired and loved him deeply.
+Crystal Hajkowsi and husband John of Calera, Misty Dickerson and husband Kendall of Sherman and Samantha Helms and husband Johnathan (Boo Thang) of Bells.

-Celebration of Life for Roger will be held at 2:00 p.m.
-Saturday, February 15, 2020 at Fisher Funeral Home in Denison.
+He leaves behind his precious nieces, Lillian Jones of Sherman, Brianna and Delanie Hajkowski of Calera, and Karis Dickerson of Sherman and nephews, Johnnie Wells of Bells, Jonathan McGee of Sherman, and Nathan Hajkowski of Calera.
+Allen also leaves behind uncles and aunts who loved him as their own, by many cousins who loved him as their brother and tons of friends that he considered family.

+He was preceded in death by his grandparents, Audie & Georgiana Flinn, Judy Davis, and Wayne & Annie Davis, and uncles, Larry Flinn and Marty Flinn.